When my glory passes by, I will put you in a cleft in the rock and cover you with my hand until I have passed by (Exodus 33:22 NIV).

 There is a cleft in the rock where God can hide you in.
 It is specially reserved for those who desire to see God’s glory.

 Though it is not possible to see God face to face, He allows His choicest servants to see some glimpses of His glory.
-But for that He hides them in the cleft of the rock.
+But for that He hides them in the cleft in the rock.

 The New Testament speaks of you as hidden with Christ in God (Colossians 3:3).
 Was this rock symbolic of Christ?
 Possibly yes.
 In another context it says that “they drank from the spiritual rock that accompanied them, and that rock was Christ” (1 Corinthians 10:4b).